Veselun3007/QuickSort/README.md

 **Image 1 - Flow graph of parallel QuickSort**
 --- ---

 The `Parallel.Invoke()` method enables parallel execution several subtasks.
-The `Parallel.Invoke` method takes an array of Action objects as a parameter, i.e we can pass to this method a set of methods that will be called when its implementation, and the number of methods may be different.
+The `Parallel.Invoke` method takes an array of Action objects as a parameter, i.e we can pass to this method a set of methods that will be called when its instantiation, and the number of methods may be different.

 ![Working diagram of the Parallel.Invoke method](https://user-images.githubusercontent.com/70714177/218247520-5d4c14fe-35c7-4109-8006-5a104e6cf01a.png)